 Table 8.
-Evidence Profile of the Main Findings for PFOS Immunotoxicity "" if no concern; " \downarrow " if serious Factors increasing confidence "" if not present; "^" if sufficient to upgrade confidence INITIAL CONFIDENCE for each body of evidence (# of studies) Risk of Bias Unexplained Inconsistency Indirectness Imprecision Publication Bias Large Magnitude Dose Response Residual Confounding Consistency Species/Model FINAL CONFIDENCE RATING Immunotoxicity Based on Evidence for Suppression of the Antibody Response Human Initial Moderate (4 prospective studies) ^a Moderate Initial Low (2 cross-sectional studies) ^b Low Confidence Across Human Bodies of Evidence for Antibody Response Moderate Animal Initial High (8 mammal studies) ^c ↓ ↑ High References: Human: Granum (2013) ^a , Gra Animal ^c : Dong (2009b, 2011) Zheng (2009) - immune health outcomes considered.
+Evidence Profile of the Main Findings for PFOS Immunotoxicity "" if ne o concerr g confide n; "↓" if s grade cor erious ŕ Factors ind "" if not sufficient t INITIAL CONFIDENCE for each body of evidence (# of studies) Risk of Bias Unexplained Inconsistency Indirectness Imprecision Publication Bias e nitude Dose Response Residual Confounding Consistency Species/Model FINAL CONFIDENCE RATING Immunotoxicity Based on Evidence for Suppression of the Antibody Response Human Initial Moderate (4 prospective studies) a Moderate Initial Low (2 cross-sectional studies) b Low Confidence Across Human Bodies of Evidence man No change for considering across study designs Moderate Animal - Initial High (8 mammal studies) $\downarrow$ 1 High References: Iuman: Granum (2013) a , Grandjean (2012) a , Kielsen (2016) b , Looker (2014) a , Mogensen (2015) a , Stein (2016) b Inimal: Dong (2009b, 2011), Keil (2008), Lefebvre (2008), Peden-Adams (2008), Qazi (2010b), Vetvicka (2013), Zheng (2009)

+Although the main findings are based on the effects of PFOS on the antibody response, there is additional evidence that PFOS affects the immune system and the following sections (see PFOS Immune Evidence) include detailed discussions of the available evidence for effects of PFOS on all of the primary immune health outcomes considered.
 There is also evidence based primarily on experimental animal studies that PFOS suppresses disease resistance to influenza A virus challenge and NK cell activity.
 Disease resistance involves multiple components of the immune system, and successful immune response to viral challenge includes rapid responses from the innate arm of the immune system (e.g., NK cell activity) as well as slower responses from the humoral arm of the immune system (antibody mediated responses).
-Although the mechanism(s) of PFOS-associated immunotoxicity is unknown, suppression of the antibody response and NK cell function are both potential mechanisms by which PFOS may reduce disease resistance.
+Although the mechanism(s) of PFOS-associated immunotoxicity is unclear, suppression of the antibody response and NK cell function are both potential mechanisms by which PFOS may reduce disease resistance.
 The evidence indicating that PFOS suppresses multiple aspects of the immune system supports the overall conclusion that PFOS alters immune function in humans.